Terms of Service

 11.3 API Access.
 Labels may access Soundvia's upload API using a Bearer token.
 API tokens must be kept confidential.
 Tokens can be regenerated at any time from the label panel.
 We may revoke API access at any time for violation of these Terms or partner agreements.

 11.4 Asynchronous Upload Processing.
 API uploads are processed asynchronously via a task queue.
 A task ID is returned immediately upon submission; task status can be polled via the task status endpoint.
-Processing includes audio transcoding to HLS and automated audio analysis.
+Processing includes audio transcoding to HLS and automated audio analysis including fingerprint generation and duplicate detection.

 11.5 DDEX Support.
 Distributor partners may submit content via DDEX ERN XML manifests within ZIP archives.
 Metadata is parsed from XML files and matched to audio files by filename reference.